 We all know the human hazards of secondhand smoke—and the same applies to dogs.
 Nasal cancer and lung cancer are more widespread in dogs that are exposed to smoke; the former may be particularly true of dogs with long snouts, like Labrador Retrievers and Dachshunds.

 5. Help Your Dog Evade Contact with Potential Toxins

 Herbicides, pesticides, and insecticides have all been linked to a greater risk of canine cancer.
 Specifically, dogs are sensitive to 2, 4 dichlorophenoxyacetic acid, a common ingredient in herbicides that have been connected to transitional cell cancer and malignant lymphoma.

 Keep in mind that solvents and paints contain chemicals that could be deleterious to your dog’s health—and that puppies especially have no problem with getting into sticky stuff.

 6. Stay On Top of Wellness Exams

-The earlier cancer is detected, the higher your chances of finding a route of treatment that could ease your dog's ails, reduce the cancer risk, and promote recovery.
+The earlier cancer is detected, the higher your chances of finding a cancer treatment route that could ease your dog’s ails, reduce the cancer risk, and promote recovery.

 After your puppy has received the vaccines they need—including those for rabies—annual head-to-tail examinations, complete with blood and urine tests, are essential.
 Older dogs, or those seven and older, should see their veterinarian a minimum of twice a year.
 If you spot changes in your dog’s health or behavior, however, schedule an appointment ASAP.